Dedicated Service for bereaved and survivors

 A Steering Group, made up of representatives of the bereaved and survivors, has been established to ensure that they continue to shape the service.
 There are also regular opportunities for people to be able to ask questions or give feedback, and regular engagement with families to get their feedback on services.

-A wide-ranging consultation and review with bereaved and survivors was launched on Monday 5 July and is expected to run to at least Monday 16 August 2021, with a follow up phase planned for September / October 2021.
+A wide-ranging consultation and review with bereaved and survivors was launched in July 2021, with a follow-up phase taking place in early October 2021.

 If you are a bereaved and survivor and are looking for more information, you can either get in touch with your Dedicated Service worker or you can visit the new separate website we have established for the service.
 This has been set up in partnership with the Steering Group and is a members only website for bereaved and survivors in order to protect their privacy.